 - Eagle Rock

 We are in constant pursuit of adventure.
-Whether we choose to beat the break of day to witness the mystic wonder of a pink sunrise, or stay out in the crisp, cold weather trying to capture the Milky Way.
+Whether we choose to beat the break of day to witness the mystic wonder of a pink sunrise or stay out in the crisp, cold weather trying to capture the Milky Way.
 Today was no different to the above.
-We set out early on a Saturday morning in order to capture the Wattamolla Creek Waterfall — a few 100 meters behind the lagoon.
+We set out early on a Saturday morning in order to capture the Wattamolla Creek Waterfall a few 100 metres behind the lagoon.

 Moving along to Providential Point we were greeted by a strong early sun, which looked nice against the headland opposite (Martin Head) and created some beautiful colors against the water and cliffs.

 Starting the 3.5km trek heading towards Eagle Rock (Curracurrong Creek) we found ourselves on top of sheer cliffs within minutes, the amazing coastline provided photo opportunities along the entire hike.
 Curracurrang Gully was the first stoppage point.
 The gully provided an amazing opportunity to send the drone in the air and get some aerial shots of the crystal clear waters.

 Heading back into the coastal shrubs our path had been slowed down by the immense erosion of the pathway, a clear sign of the growing popularity of the National Park.
 Finally arriving out our destination, Eagle Rock, after a 2 hour hike, we were taken back by the amazing scenes that were present in front of us; crystal clear streams cascading into the sea, amazing rock formations and an aerial view of the sea many metres below made the long hike all the more worth it.
 This track is a long, long one!
 Drinking water and comfortable shoes are highly recommended.